Gaia EDR3 view on Galactic globular clusters: Error analysis

 \Gaia astrometry has been significantly improved in EDR3, both in terms of lower statistical uncertainties and better calibration.
 In addition, a larger number of quality criteria are available to filter out stars with possibly unreliable astrometry.
 Nevertheless, there are still some remaining issues with the statistical and systematic errors, which we explore in this section.
 These are grouped into several categories: (1) consistency between averaged values among stars of different magnitudes and spatial regions; (2) underestimated statistical errors; and (3) spatially correlated systematic errors.
 In these experiments, we use the samples of stars in several of the largest clusters classified as high-confidence members by the mixture model (with $\ge 90$\% probability, although for most stars it actually exceeds 99\%).

 The very first question that is natural to ask is whether the average values of parallax and PM are consistent between different subsets of stars split by magnitude or spatial location.
-Figure~\ref{fig:parallax_split} shows the results of this analysis for the two largest clusters with $\sim 50\,000$ members: NGC~104 (47~Tuc) and NGC~5139 ($\omega$~Cen).
+Figure~\ref{fig:plx_split} shows the results of this analysis for the two largest clusters with $\sim 50\,000$ members: NGC~104 (47~Tuc) and NGC~5139 ($\omega$~Cen).
 We split the stars into three magnitude ranges, three radial intervals and four quadrants in each interval.
 The statistical uncertainties on the mean parallax of stars in each bin are small enough to highlight that the difference between these values exceeds these uncertainties, and is at the level $\sim 0.005-0.01$~mas, depending on the cluster.
-There are no universal trends with magnitude (this statement is also verified by analyzing a few less populous clusters), indicating that the parallax zero-point correction suggested by \citet{Lindegren2020b} adequately compensates these variations, but the remaining differences are likely caused by spatial variations in the zero point, which are not handled by the correction formula due to scarcity of reference objects (mainly quasars).
-The lower panels of that figure show the 2d maps of mean parallax in both clusters, which indeed fluctuate on a scale of $10-20'$.
+Figure~\ref{fig:plx_mag_trends} shows the variation of mean parallax with magnitude for two dozen clusters (without further splitting stars into different spatial regions).
+Different clusters display a variety of behaviours, ranging from no systematic variation (NGC~2808, NGC~6838) to upward (NGC~5272, NGC~6341) or downward (NGC~6362, NGC~6656) trends with magnitude, or even more complex non-monotonic patterns.
+This diversity indicates that the parallax zero-point correction suggested by \citet{Lindegren2021b} adequately compensates these variations on average, but not necessarily for each specific region on the sky.
+The variations of mean parallax in different magnitude bins and the residual scatter of the overall mean parallax (deconvolved from statistical uncertainties of individual stars) are both at the level $0-0.02$~mas depending on the cluster.
+These variations may not be compensated by the zero-point correction approach, since it relies primarily on sources that are either too sparse and faint (quasars) or concentrated in one region of the sky (stars in the Large Magellanic Cloud -- LMC), so should be considered as an unavoidable additional systematic uncertainty.
+We now turn to the analysis of its spatial variation.